gworley3/gworley3.github.io/_posts/2015-03-22-i-need-to-become-stronger.markdown

 when you have your reason, your something to protect, it's no longer a matter of wanting to become stronger. you *need* to become stronger, because you cannot effectively protect without strength.

-why do i need to become stronger? i want to live in a world filled with truth and beauty and joy and happiness. a place where i can push back entropy. and a place where everyone can have what they value, too.

-what do i protect? meaning, and the ability to make it.
+why do i need to become stronger? i want to live in a world filled with truth and beauty and joy and happiness. a place where i can push back entropy. and a place where everyone can have what they value, too. fundamentally, i protect meaning and the ability to make it, because without meaning there is nothing to protect.

-i need to become stronger.
+i have something to protect, and i want to become stronger to protect it better. ergo, i need to become stronger.